-If the LHB is inflamed or torn where it enters the shoulder joint, your surgeon may perform a Biceps Tenotomy - this is where the LHB is released from its attachment in the shoulder joint, allowing it to relocate into the upper arm and out of the shoulder joint.
-Long-term this does not usually cause any significant weakness of your biceps or impairment of function, only a possible change in the muscles appearance.
+Occasionally the long head of the biceps tendon (LHB) also becomes damaged and inflamed where it enters the shoulder joint.
+In this situation your surgeon may perform a LHB tenotomy - this is where the long head of the biceps is released from its attachment in the shoulder joint, allowing it to relocate into the upper arm and out of the shoulder joint.
+Long-term, this does not cause any significant weakness of your biceps or impairment of function, only a possible change in the muscles appearance.